MarcBaumholz/Virgin_STARTHACK25/README.md

 #### Visual Design (20%)
 - The platform is intended to look visually appealing.
 Like the rest of our Virgin sites, we’d like this to be bold and engaging, with a touch of the playful.
 We’re looking for an exciting platform that has real energy to it.
+- We've provided the Virgin logo in the 'resources folder' to help your design feel more 'Virgin', though please be mindful of copyright rules and restrictions.

 #### Technical Sophistication and Feasibility (25%)